saratona/KSQLDB/README.md

 Create a new topic:

     docker-compose exec kafka1 kafka-topics --create --bootstrap-server localhost:9092 --replication-factor 2 --partitions 2 --topic wikipedia.parsed.count-by-domain

-Start consuming from topic `wikipedia.parsed` with a new consumer group app with one consumer `consumer_app_1`.
-This application is run by the `cnfldemos/cp-demo-kstreams` Docker container.

-    ./scripts/app/start_consumer_app.sh 1

-Visualize the list of the consumers groups:

-    docker exec zookeeper kafka-consumer-groups --list --bootstrap-server kafka1:9092,kafka2:9091

 ### Consumer lag